-I-24 interchange location.

-- Proximate to population growth areas and labor. - Existing under-utilized big box stores could be adapted to function like flex space at a much lower cost than new construction. - Opportunities - Under-utilized big box stores as modified flex space could attract "makers" and entrepreneurs to the Global Mall neighborhood. - The Global Mall and existing buildings nearby could function as a destination for small/ moderate sized businesses needing flex space at an affordable price.
+- I-24 interchange location. - Proximate to population growth areas and labor. - Existing under-utilized big box stores could be adapted to function like flex space at a much lower cost than new construction. - Under-utilized big box stores as modified flex space could attract. - stores as modified flex space could attract "makers" and entrepreneurs to the Global Mall neighborhood. - The Global Mall and existing buildings nearby could function as a destination for small/ moderate sized businesses needing flex space at an affordable price.